 When you hire a property management company to serve as the liaison between yourself and your tenants, you want to be sure you're getting the best possible property management services for the money.
-The services in Johannesburg provides can range from ala carte to an all-in-one inclusive package.
+The services a property management company provides can range from ala carte to an all-in-one inclusive package.
 Along with that comes an array of fees for each.
 There is no set in stone fee structure we can provide you.
 But we can educate you on what common fees to expect and what each is commonly for.
 In the end it will be up to you to compare company fee structures and choose the best one that fits within your budget.
 Below are some of the most common fees and what service they provide.

-This is an ongoing monthly fee charged to the owner to Johannesburg and the responsibilities of overseeing the management of their property.
+This is an ongoing monthly fee charged to the owner to compensate the property manager for the responsibilities of overseeing the management of their property.
 This fee can vary from as little as 3% to over 15% of the monthly gross rent.
 In place of a percentage some managers may charge a flat monthly amount which again can vary from $50 to over $200 per month.
 All property management companies generally charge this fee.